Nicky Lopez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have a 3.69 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (3.64).

-- Rays pitchers combine to give up 96 home runs (one per game), the ninth-fewest in the league.
+- The Rays give up the eighth-fewest home runs in baseball (97 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.